ZianElijahSmith/FreePI/README.md

 Contact Us
 If you have any questions or feedback about FreePI, please visit the channel #freepi on irc.libera.chat.

-Developed by ahoka and jsxself (FSF member)
+Developed by ahoka and jsxself (jsxself is a FSF member)